irmen/Pyro4/docs/source/alternative.rst

 due to the fact that the windows build of Pypy is quite old and misses a lot of bug fixes).
 So *don't use Pypy on Windows with Pyro*.

+There is one problem with running the unit tests on Pypy: one of the tests freezes and Pypy cannot complete the test suite.
+I hope to fix this in the near future (or maybe it's a bug in Pypy?)